 We frequently receive these questions from our patients:

-A common cause of lower back pain is the injury to a muscle (strain) or a ligament (sprain) in your lower back.
-A variety of things can cause this.
-Some examples include: improper lifting posture, prolonged poor posture while sitting, and chronic overuse and fatigue.
+Some of the common lower back pain causes stem from injury to a muscle (strain) or a ligament (sprain) in your lower back.
+A variety of things can cause this, including improper lifting posture, prolonged poor posture while sitting, and chronic overuse and fatigue.
 Lack of exercise can also cause lower back pain, which might surprise some people.
+Avoiding these strenuous activities and maintaining a healthy lifestyle can greatly help with lower back pain prevention.

-Check in with yourself when you first feel pain in your lower back.
+Check in with yourself when you first feel lower back pain symptoms.
 Be mindful of what you were doing when it first occurred.
 This will be helpful when you visit your chiropractor.

-At the Denver Integrated Spine Center we want you to get the most out of your recovery, that is why we recommend that you visit us as soon as you feel discomfort, particularly in your lower back.
+At the Denver Integrated Spine Center, we want you to get the most out of your recovery, which is why we recommend that you visit us as soon as you feel discomfort, particularly in your lower back.

 Everyone responds to stress differently.
 We recommend that you seek a professional opinion whenever you experience lower back pain.

-Stress is hard on the body in many ways, therefore we can’t conclusively say that stress is the sole cause of your back pain.
-There is more significant evidence correlated to stress causing fatigue.
+Stress is hard on the body in many ways.
+Therefore, we can’t conclusively say that stress is the sole cause of your back pain.
+There is more significant evidence correlated to stress causing fatigue, making an indirect link between lower back pain and stress.
 We also understand fatigue can increase susceptibility to injury.

-Our care team includes a highly experienced medical team*, physical therapist, chiropractor and massage therapist.
+Our lower back pain relief team includes a highly experienced medical team*, a lower back pain physical therapist, a chiropractor, and a massage therapist.
 All our providers specialize in car accident care recovery.
 Whether you visit Denver Integrated Spine Center or another option, be mindful that you are being treated by providers who specialize in car accident injury recovery.

 If you have a particular treatment in mind, please check out this list for more information.

 We encourage you to visit our new patient page today to schedule an initial visit.
-Don’t waste any time being in pain, we have a care team waiting to help you return to living life to the fullest!
+Don’t waste any time being in pain; we have a lower back pain specialist care team waiting to help you return to living life to the fullest!

 *Our medical team is strictly available to serve car accident care patients only and Denver Integrated Spine Center is not an emergency facility.
 Also, we reserve the right to refer out to specialists when it is necessary for the health and care of the patient.